ThinkDataEd/curriculum/docs/updates.md

 If you have any question, please contact us at [support@idsucla.org](mailto:support@idsucla.org)

-Introduction to Data Science, [http://www.idsucla.org](http://www.idsucla.org){:target="_blank"}
+Introduction to Data Science, [https://www.idsucla.org](https://www.idsucla.org){:target="_blank"}

-This website was last updated on September 25, 2023.
+This website was last updated on October 10, 2023.

 Changes that have been made to version 6.0